-The School of Physics has considered the details of how teaching, learning and assessment will be conducted for the coming Autumn Trimester, in line with public health guidance.
+The School of Physics is awaiting sectorial guidance in preparing the details of how teaching, learning and assessment will be conducted for the coming Autumn Trimester, in line with public health guidance.

 We aim to give you the best possible campus and blended learning experience.
-The School considers face-to-face interaction between students, and between students and faculty, as integral elements of your learning journey.
-While the national response to COVID-19 presents challenges in maintaining this experience, we seek to ensure that our students access and use our campus to the greatest extent possible.
-Therefore we encourage you to bear this in mind when considering your accommodation options for September.
-The present public health guidelines indicate that many lecturers/tutorials, particularly larger classes, will be remote/on-line at least at the start of the term.
-Please check back to this website for updates as the situation is continuing to evolve.
-Once classlists become available later in September module co-ordinators will be in touch to clarify the precise arrangements; please register for modules as early as possible.
-If you are a physics student who is in a very high-risk for covid-19 group concerned about returning to campus, please get in touch with firstname.lastname@example.org.
+The School considers face-to-face interaction between students, and between students and faculty, an integral element of your learning journey.
+While the national response to COVID-19 continues to present challenges in maintaining this experience, we seek to ensure that our students access and use our campus to the greatest extent possible.
+In particular, laboratory classes are considered essential on-campus activity and these are planned to go ahead on campus to the fullest extent possible in autumn 2021.
+We encourage you to bear this in mind when considering your accommodation options for September.

 Despite some offerings appearing as either online or on campus, please rest assured that all students on physics modules will be given equal opportunities to attend on campus.
 The offerings were created solely for operational reasons to try and retain as much flexibility as possible when planning the online timetable much earlier in the summer.

 We know that you are anxious to sort out registration queries but please avoid sending the same email to different staff in parallel.
 It will be more efficient for everyone if you limit your queries to one email per query.